Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Experiments

 \subsection{Main experiments}

 Across all experiments, we set inference delays $\delta$ to reflect real-time latency.
 Prior work by~\cite{chi2024diffusionpolicy} reports an average inference delay of approximately 0.1s in real-world tests of diffusion policies.
-Using this as a reference, we select a range of practical delays that align with the dynamics of each environment.
+In practice, delays may vary under different computational loads; we therefore train across a range of $\delta$ values rather than a single fixed delay, ensuring the policy remains robust to this variability at test time.

 \textbf{Q1.} \emph{Does inference delay impact performance on dynamic manipulation tasks?}